-Robinwood Consulting LLC – 25 Years Of Excellence
+Robinwood Consulting LLC – Over 25 Years Of Excellence

 Robinwood Consulting takes pride in its reputation for providing independent economic analysis and testimony on the value of intellectual property assets in both licensing agreements and determination of damages in litigation matters.
 Our professionals have achieved recognition by the Licensing Executive Society as Certified Licensing Professionals.
 Our litigation practice is approximately evenly split between representation of the owners of intellectual property and accused infringers.
 Our clients include individual inventors, small and large corporations, non-profit organizations, as well as law firms.
 Our size and focus on intellectual property consulting allows us to have reduced conflicts of interest, contrary to many of our larger competitors who provide broader diverse service lines.
 We can identify and determine any real or perceived conflicts of interests almost immediately.